ibm-cloud-docs/databases-for-postgresql/howto-pitr.md

 ## Recovery

 Backups are restored to a new deployment.
 After the new deployment finishes provisioning, your data in the backup file is restored into the new deployment.
+Backups are also restorable across accounts, but only by using the API and only if the user that is running the restore has access to both the source and destination accounts.

 By default the new deployment is auto-sized to the same disk and memory allocation as the source deployment at the time of the backup you are restoring from.
 Especially in the case of PITR, that might not be the current size of your deployment.
 If you need to adjust the resources allocated to the new deployment, use the optional fields in the UI, CLI, or API to resize the new deployment.
 Be sure to allocate enough for your data and workload, if the deployment is not given enough resources the restore will fail.